alchangyan/tradeling-tech-task/README.md

 To finilize configuration of my working environment I've developed my first `Grid` component to write tests and to have an ability to choose as the next component any I'll wish.

 After getting initial versions of my components I've started configuration of `redux` to start development of my containers.
 In the scope of my task, testing `redux` without `redux-persist` and `redux-thunk` was not the best idea.
-I didn't know `redux-persist` and I never worked with GitHub API, so I spent some time to get information about their basik usage.
+I didn't know `redux-persist` and I never worked with GitHub API, so I spent some time to get information about their basic usage.

 I've created simple button to make a call throughout `redux`, `redux-thunk` and `redux-persist` to check is there everything allright.